 Group Trip India: From Bollywood to Goa

 It is New Year’s Eve.
-Almost midnight.
 Such pleasant weather it is, still over 20 degrees.
 You look at yourself sitting on a terrace.
 Wearing your t-shirt.
 Sipping a cocktail.
 How fantastic life can be.
 Your mind is breathing joy.
-Two more hours and it will be 2019.
+Two more hours and it will be 2020.
 The parties will start and you can rest assured that Indians now how to throw a party.
-And on New Years’ day?
+Then there will be tomorrow.
 A late breakfast next to the pool.
 Swim a bit, if you will not be too lazy.
 And then put yourself in the sun bathing position.
-Welcome 2019.
+Welcome 2020.
 How promising is your start.
-Beach, Party, Sun, Culture.
+You think this is all fantasy?
+Not with Eastward Travels.
+We offer you all this, and much more: Beach, Party, Sun, Culture.

 From 27 December 2019 to 10 January 2020 (15 days)

 ✓ Accommodation in hotels on double sharing basis

 ✓ All transportation by comfortable (mini) bus Jeep (4WD)

 ✓ Professional guidance by Eastward Travels, before and during the trip

 ✓ All personal expenses like phone bills, insurances, medical costs, extra luggage etcetera.

 Maximum 16 persons